GeorgeCiachir/Az-204-Develop-message-based-solutions/README.md

 ## Topics and subscriptions
 - Publishers send messages to a topic in the same way that they send messages to a queue But, consumers don't receive messages directly from the topic.
 Instead, consumers receive messages from subscriptions of the topic
-- A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic
+- A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic.
+So, each subscriber essentially has its own queue that can be individually configured
+- Topic filters can be specified at the subscription level:
+  - Boolean filters
+  - SQL filters
+  - Correlation filters

 ## Explore Service Bus message payloads and serialization
 - Messages carry a payload and metadata